fadymedhat/MCLNN-theano/dataset_transformer/README.md

  * The dataset is balanced, i.e. each category has 40 samples.
  * The dataset is released into 5-folds.

 Below is the folder structure of the ESC10 dataset.
-Folders for each sound category are arranged alphabetically and similarly for the files within each folder.
+The folders for each sound category are arranged alphabetically and similarly for the files within each folder.

 <p align='center'><img height="300"  src='imgs/esc10folderstructure.png'/></p>

-So each fold has 8 samples of a specific category.
-The below listing shows the required configuration to generate the training, testing and validation indices for the 5-fold cross-validation.

 ```
 class ESC10:

+    # disbale augmentation
+    AUGMENTATION_VARIANTS_COUNT = 0

-    # dataset name
+    # the original file count for a dataset
+    DATASET_ORIGINAL_FILE_COUNT = 400

+    # this variable adjusts the total count if augmentation is enabled
+    TOTAL_EXPECTED_COUNT = DATASET_ORIGINAL_FILE_COUNT + DATASET_ORIGINAL_FILE_COUNT * AUGMENTATION_VARIANTS_COUNT

+    # the source folder containing the raw files of the dataset
-    DATASET = 'esc10'
+    SRC_PATH = 'I:/dataset-esc10/ESC-10'

-    # Destination path for the indices to be generated
+    # destination path for the single hdf5 containing the whole dataset
     DST_PATH = 'I:/ESC10-for-MCLNN'

-    # Folds count
+    DATASET_NAME = "esc10"

-    FOLD_COUNT = 5
+    # dataset standard file length = 5 seconds
+    DEFAULT_DURATION = "5secs"

-    # parent folder for the indices generated
+    # The first frame to extract from the generated spectrogram
-    FOLDER_NAME = DATASET + '_folds_' + str(FOLD_COUNT) + '_index'

-    # ESC10 is released with predefined folds, so no need for shuffling
+    # at a sampling rate of 22050 sample per second and nfft 1024 overlap 512 > 22050 * 5 sec / 512 = 215 frames
+    FIRST_FRAME_IN_SLICE = 4  # to avoid disruptions at the beginning
+    FRAME_NUM = 200  # the frame count to extract after the first frame to avoid disruptions at the end of the clip

+    # mel-scale filter count
+    MEL_FILTERS_COUNT = 60

+    # width of the nfft window
+    FFT_BINS = 1024

+    # overlapping frames between windows
+    HOP_LENGTH_IN_SAMPLES = 512

+    # include the 1st derivative between consecutive frames.
+    INCLUDE_DELTA = True

+    # Number of files to load before starting the transformation
-    SHUFFLE_CATEGORY_CLIPS = False
+    PROCESSING_BATCH = 10

-    # disable augmentation
+    # Sleep time prevents possible deadlock situations between reading and writing
-    AUGMENTATION_VARIANTS_COUNT = 0
+    SLEEP_TIME = 0

-    # samples per category
-    CLIP_COUNT_PER_CATEGORY_LIST = [40, 40, 40, 40, 40, 40, 40, 40, 40, 40]

-    # batch of samples assigned per fold in a single instance of assignment.
-    BATCH_SIZE_PER_FOLD_ASSIGNMENT = 8

 ```